DBCDK/serviceprovider/doc/README.md

 Url of the authorisation server we use.

 - __TEST_DEV__
 Boolean flag whether to support createTest parameter.
-If TEST_DEV is set, and a query is send with the extra parameter createTest set to true, then this will be used to create a unit test.
+If TEST_DEV is set, and a query is send with the extra parameter createTest set to a name, then this will be used to create a unit test.
+If the name is "random", and random name will be choosen, if the name is "mockfile", then the mock data will be written instead.

 - __MOCK_FILE__
 Filename for mock file to use instead of backend services.